cheqd/cheqd-node/architecture/adr-list/adr-003-cli-tools.md

 ### Options considered

-#### 1. Keep both Cosmos CLI and VDR Tools CLI, but use them for different purposes.
+#### 1. Keep both Cosmos CLI and VDR Tools CLI, but use them for different purposes

 **Pros:**